Buscadoras/buscadoras.github.io/index.en.md

   for <span class="color-brick">the disappeared</span><br>
   in Mexico.</h1>

-  <p class="big"><span style="color:#428270; font-weight:600;">They are not alone</span> is a multidisciplinary project from Columbia University with the objective of offering a set of pedagogical and informative tools to support the collective response to widespread disappearance in Mexico, and the work of collectives and family members engaged in the search.</p>
+  <p class="big"><span style="color:#428270; font-weight:600;">No están solas</span> is a multidisciplinary project from Columbia University with the objective of offering a set of pedagogical and informative tools to support the collective response to widespread disappearance in Mexico and the work of collectives and family members engaged in the search.</p>
   <p class="big">We seek to offer a productive, collaborative and practical space to socialize information, offer critical analysis, and construct collective memory.</p>
-  <p class="big">Finally, we aim to respond to a pressing need for cross-border coordination between organizations, knowledge-producing institutions, and the people searching for the disappeared. <span class="start">↓</span></p>
+  <p class="big">We aim to respond to a pressing need for cross-border coordination between organizations, knowledge-producing institutions, and the people searching for the disappeared. <span class="start">↓</span></p>
   </div><!-- content -->
 </div><!-- cover -->

 <div id="full_bg_image"></div>